cyberpoul/Check-my-bots/README.md

 ### Djépété — GPT CTF Challenge Bot

 **Djépété** was built during the National 2024 CTF of TOGO.
-Its goal was to withstand attacks from participants who tried everything to make it reveal a hidden flag.
-It was a custom GPT designed for resilience testing and prompt security under adversarial input.
+His goal was to thwart the requests of the participants who will try everything to make him reveal a hidden flag.

 - Hosted on ChatGPT.
 - Trained with strict behavior controls.